 No one is allowed to drive the school minibus unless they have undergone minibus driving training.
 For any minibus journey that involves Nursery and Reception children, there should always be a second member of staff on board.
-The school will arrange and fund First Aid courses, as well as courses in driving minibuses for all staff who are involved in visits.

 School Car

 The school car is available for staff to use for transporting pupils.
 NB Booster seats must be used for children under 135cms tall - these may be obtained from the office.